cjnosal/secret-storage/README.md

 # Secret Storage
 Secret Storage is an Android library for encrypting and storing local secrets such as account credentials or authentication tokens.

-A key-protection strategy will be selected to make use of a user password, AndroidKeyStore, or both.
+A key-protection strategy can be selected to make use of a user password, AndroidKeyStore, or both.
 ## Gradle
 ### Jitpack
 ```